Social media & online ads

 94% of Facebook’s advertising revenue comes from mobile—just 6% on desktop!
 For all of you hobbling along with websites that look horrible on mobile, pay attention!

-There are plenty of reasons to be on Facebook and Instagram.
+There are plenty of reasons to be on social platforms, we all know that.
 But for the small business owner, how much of this activity equates to new sales or clients?

 Facebook & Organic Reach